larus-breeze/hw_sensor/design/README.md

 Use STM32 Pins: CS: PB12, CLK: PB13, MOSI: PB15, MISO: PB14 ( Reuse L3GD20 interface, but provide another CS on the connector (PB0 or PB1) in case an external IMU needs SPI2)

 - Where to connect the external RS232 interfaces?
 XCSOAR via Wifi should be able to put data on the external RS232 line.
+- Should an external device be able to talk to the STM32F4 directly or is it sufficient to connect these inputs only to the ESP32?
+- What to do with USART6 from HM19 BT module?